Leonardo Nierman

-Leonardo Nierman (born November 1, 1932), full name Leonardo Nierman Mendelejis, is a Mexican artist mostly known for his painting and sculpture.
+Leonardo Nierman Mendelejis (November 1 1932 – June 7 2023) was a Mexican artist mostly known for his painting and sculpture.
 He at first wanted to be a violinist, but gave it up after twenty years when he compared a recording of his playing with that of Yehudi Menuhin.
 However, his musical training has been a major influence on his painting and sculpture, reproducing movement and harmony as Nierman sees similarities between the two disciplines.
-Nierman has had exhibitions in Mexico and abroad and over sixty recognitions of his work, half of which are from outside Mexico.
+Nierman had had exhibitions in Mexico and abroad and over sixty recognitions of his work, half of which are from outside Mexico.
 His work is abstract but still with discernible images from nature such as birds, water, lightning and more.
 His paintings are in pure colors while his sculptures are generally of metal, often silver-toned.

 Life

-Leonardo Nierman Mendelejis was born in Mexico City on November 1, 1932.
-He is the only child of Lithuanian Jewish parents Clara Mendelejis, a bakery worker and Chanel Nierman, a bus inspector who later started a small jacket factory.
-Nierman's parents arrived to Mexico in the mid 1920s, his father from Lithuania and his mother from the Ukraine, both poor.
+Leonardo Nierman Mendelejis was born in Mexico City on 1 November 1932.
+He was the only child of Lithuanian Jewish parents Clara Mendelejis, a bakery worker and Chanel Nierman, a bus inspector who later started a small jacket factory.
+Nierman's parents arrived to Mexico in the mid-1920s, his father from Lithuania and his mother from Ukraine, both poor.
 The two met in Mexico.